hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-greenlake-edge-to-cloud-platform-scripting-fundamentals.md

 }
 ```

-To keep it simple and human readable, I will only display:
+To keep it simple and human readable, in my scripts, I will only display:

 * user.username
 * description